MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/faqs-custom-time-sla-kpis.md

 The custom action or plug-in will be initiated during the creation of a new SLA KPI instance, which also includes a SLA KPI, that has been resumed from a pause status.

-## How is the Pause Resume scenario different from a normal KPI instance creation?
+## How is the pause resume scenario different from a SLA KPI instance creation?

-Pause and Resume scenario includes the following two steps:
+Pause and resume scenario includes the following two steps:

-1. The Custom Action is initiated with requestType as "getElapsedTime".
+1. The Custom Action is initiated with requestType as `getElapsedTime`.
 This calculates the time elapsed between the paused and resumed state of the SLA KPI.
 2. The Custom Action is initiated with requestType as `getEndTime`.
-This calculates the new WarningTime by adding the above `elapsedTime` to the current `warningTime`.
-A similar calculation is also made for FailureTime.
+This calculates the new `WarningTime` by adding the above `elapsedTime` to the current `warningTime`.
+A similar calculation is also done for `FailureTime`.

 ## How can I override the `StartTime` for a SLA KPI instance without creating and updating the custom DateTime field?